 While I booked this trip as part of a mini round the world trip as a discount Aeroplan award deal back in early December 2011 when Aeroplan had a freak award sale, your best bet now to fly ANA is to use United miles, because Aeroplan now imposes fuel surcharges on most of its partners apart from United, Swiss, US Airways and Air New Zealand.
 Business class is 60,000 United miles one way, and first class is 67,500 United miles one-way (but note that ANA does not offer first class on the Tokyo Haneda route, only to and from Tokyo Narita).
 Also, for some reason United is currently not showing accurate availability, so make sure you check out How to Use ANA to Search for Star Alliance Award Space.

-How to earn: Earn Ultimate Rewards points (which transfer 1:1 to United miles) with these cards:
+How to earn: Earn Ultimate Rewards points (which transfer 1:1 to United miles) with cards such as the Ink Plus or Sapphire Preferred, or earn United miles with the United MileagePlus Explorer card.

 Airlines and Routes with First and Business Class Award Availability to Asia